 The Pave Program sponsors a series of public talks every two years with a biennial symposium held on the alternate year.
 All events are open to the public and most events are free.
 See the events page for the most up-to-date scheduling information.
-The Third Biannual Symposium on Entrepreneurship and the Arts will be held April 12–14, 2013 in Tempe, AZ.
+The 2013-14 Speakers Series focuses on the theme "Thriving as an Artist."
+The Third Biennial Symposium on Entrepreneurship and the Arts was held April 12–14, 2013 in Tempe, AZ.

 2013 Pave Biennial Symposium on Entrepreneurship and the Arts: Entrepreneurship, the Arts, and Creative Placemaking.
 The Pave Program, in collaboration with the ASU Art Museum Desert One Initiative and the Roosevelt Row Community Development Corporation, presents two days of workshops, speakers, and networking opportunities on the ASU Tempe campus, culminating in a performative event on Roosevelt Row in Downtown Phoenix.